Skip to content

 4. HTTPS well-known — fetch https://{issuerDomain}/.well-known/mpcp-keys.json and look up by issuerKeyId.

 Then validate the signature over SHA256("MPCP:SBA::" || canonicalJson(authorization)).
 2. Check expiresAt has not passed 3.
-When verifying against a payment decision or settlement context: ensure sessionId, policyHash, budgetScope, allowedRails, allowedAssets, optional destination constraints, and amount constraints match
+When verifying against a payment decision or settlement context: ensure sessionId, policyHash, budgetScope, allowedRails, allowedAssets, optional destination constraints, and amount constraints match — except in SBA-only merchant context, where PolicyGrant subset checks are skipped because the grant is not available.

 Relationship to Pipeline